 Note 2A: Scenario D is to be supported by reusing solutions for the other scenarios without specific optimizations.

-Study the benefit and potential solutions for multi-path support to enhance reliability and throughput (e.g., by switching among or utilizing the multiple paths simultaneously) in the following scenarios :
+Specify mechanisms to support multi-path for following scenarios [RAN2, RAN3]:

-A UE is connected to the same gNB using one direct path and one indirect path via 1) Layer-2 UE-to-Network relay, or 2) via another UE (where the UE-UE inter-connection is assumed to be ideal), where the solutions for 1) are to be reused for 2) without precluding the possibility of excluding a part of the solutions which is unnecessary for the operation for 2).
+A UE is connected to the same gNB using one direct path and one indirect path via 1) Layer-2 UE-to-Network relay as scenario 1, or 2) via another UE (where the UE-UE inter-connection is assumed to be ideal) as scenario 2, where the solutions for 1) are to be reused for 2) without precluding the possibility of excluding a part of the solutions which is unnecessary for the operation for 2).

-Note 3A: Study on the benefit and potential solutions are to be completed in RAN#98 which will decide whether/how to start the normative work.
+Specify enhancement to support multi-path for scenario1 [RAN2, RAN3]:

+Specify addition/modification/release of path procedures, split RB/non-split RB configuration with/wo duplication, RLF and mobility procedures [RAN2, RAN3];

+Specify L2 Protocol stack and corresponding functionalities design with adaptation layer [RAN2,RAN3];

+Specify authorization and association mechanism for multi-path [RAN2,RAN3];

+Specify mechanisms to support multi-path for scenario2 [RAN2, RAN3]:

+Specify addition/modification/release of the indirect path, split RB/non-split RB configuration with/wo duplication, RLF and mobility procedures; [RAN2, RAN3];

+Specify L2 Protocol stack and corresponding functionalities design without adaptation layer [RAN2,RAN3];

+Specify authorization and association mechanism for multi-path [RAN2, RAN3].

-Note 3B: UE-to-Network relay in scenario 1 reuses the Rel-17 solution as the baseline.
+Note 3A: UE-to-Network relay in scenario 1 reuses the Rel-17 solution as the baseline.

-Note 3C: Support of Layer-3 UE-to-Network relay in multi-path scenario is assumed to have no RAN impact and the work and solutions are subject to SA2 to progress.
+Note 3B: Support of Layer-3 UE-to-Network relay in multi-path scenario is assumed to have no RAN impact and the work and solutions are subject to SA2 to progress.